kilinandrea/mock_mabs/README.md

 Visualize experimental results using plots and graphs to illustrate trends and relationships.__

 5. Predictive Modeling:
-Develop regression models to predict binding capacity, selectivity, and purification efficiency based on resin properties and process parameters.
+Develop regression models to predict binding capacity, and purification efficiency based on resin properties and process parameters.
-Evaluate model performance using cross-validation and other techniques.
+Evaluate model performance using cross-validation.

 **Both**